ppy/osu-wiki/news/2022/2022-10-02-osumonthly-3.md

 As for the gameplay, the singleplayer leaderboards are now added as well!
 Currently looking (and functioning) identically to the multiplayer leaderboards, the current implementation is a basic one, meant as a placeholder.
 Among other things, touch support has been added for osu!catch, a clicks-per-second counter was added as an optional skin element within the skin editor, automatic beatmap intro skipping in multiplayer has been added as a toggle, and judgement colours have been added in the hit distribution graph on the results screen!

 Do you think that osu!(lazer)'s UI is slightly too big or too small for you?
 Do you want the game in a different position than the center, or in a non-native size?
-Well fear not, [peppy](https://osu.ppy.sh/users/2) has devised a solution for you!
+Well fear not, ::peppy::{ user-id=2 } has devised a solution for you!

 By opening up the settings and heading into `Graphics` > `UI scaling`, you can change the scale of the UI to fit your needs!
 Furthermore, if you want your game in a non-native size or off centre, you can do that too under `Graphics` > `Screen scaling`!
 Check out the example video below: